 - Telephoto lenses are optional and there won't be much use for them.

 - Circular polarizer filters and ND filters for your lenses.
 If you like shooting with grads, bring them along.
 A 9 or 10-stop ND filter will be useful for creating very long exposures.

 - Extra batteries, memory cards, and cleaning supplies.

 - Remote cord for your camera.

 - Laptop if you wish to backup your photos or follow along during the post-processing instruction.

 - Sturdy hiking footwear, hiking socks, and long pants .

 - Water bottle or hydration bladder.

 - Hiking poles if you like having them.

-See more of Kathleen's work below and follow her on Instagram:
+View some of Nicole's work below and visit her on Instagram.